Guachichil: Colony and conquest

 The region currently occupied by the city of San Luis Potosí was, until before the arrival of the Spaniards, a Guachichil-Chichimeca post.

 Since 1550, Guachichil, Guamares and other Chichimecas assaults began to be registered, so Viceroy Don Luis II de Velasco commissioned Herrera to punish the robbers.
 Thus began the bloodiest and most extensive of all Spanish companies in America.

 Pedro de Anda founded the Real del Cerro de San Pedro and Minas del Potosí on March 4, 1592.
 Given the lack of water in the place, it was necessary to locate a nearby territory that did have it to support human stay.
 The place was located east of the Anahuac table.

 In order for the Spanish to settle widely, the local Guachichiles and the Tlaxcalans were displaced.
 The hostility of the Tlaxcalans, backed by the Spanish, against the Guachichiles would not take long to manifest.

 The community of San Luis Potosí originated with the well-differentiated gathering of Guachichiles, Tlaxcaltecas, Tarascos, Zacatecos Chichimecas, Chichimecas-Pames de Santa María del Río, Otomí and Spaniards from Extremadura or of uncertain origin.

-Under the protection of mining wealth, the city of San Luis Potosí was born in November 1592 and its foundation occurred when the fierce Cuachichil Indian named Moquamalto surrendered to Fray Diego de la Magdalena, and Captain Miguel Caldera, in the place we now know as the square of the founders.
-Great people from many cities and royal mines came to the lure of gold, which gave rise to a unique culture and joined the presence of the Guachichiles, Spaniards, Otomi, Tarascos, Mulattoes, Blacks and Tlaxcalans, thus creating a unique miscegenation in Mexico.
+San Luis Potosí was founded in November 1592 when the Cuachichil leader Moquamalto surrendered to Fray Diego de la Magdalena and Captain Miguel Caldera at the site now known as the Square of the Founders.
+The city developed around nearby gold mines, attracting settlers from various cities and royal mines.
+This led to a unique cultural mix, bringing together Guachichiles, Spaniards, Otomi, Tarascos, Mulattoes, Blacks, and Tlaxcalans, creating a distinctive miscegenation in Mexico.